Canadian treasury bonds: Invest in the Great White North

 Canadian T-bills: Your best bet

-For most people, Government of Canada Treasury Bills offer the best rates for a fully guaranteed federal product.
+For most people, Government of Canada Treasury Bills offer the terms for a fully federal product.
 Available in terms from one month to a year, there’s little or no risk if the T-bill is held to maturity.
 They are also highly liquid, in that they can be sold at any time, with penalty.
 Minimum investment is $5,000 for three months to a year, or $25,000 for one or two months.